 - (1) a 4.0 GPA at end of high school junior year (state uniform grading scale) and - (2) scoring at least 1400 on the SAT or 32 ACT equivalent.

-Scholarship recipients must maintain a 3.0 PC GPA and earn at least 30 credit hours each academic year to retain the scholarship.
-This scholarship may begin the sophomore year as long as a major is declared by the fall drop/add deadline.
+Renewal: Scholarship recipients must maintain a 3.0 PC GPA and earn at least 30 credit hours at PC each academic year to retain the scholarship.

-Palmetto Fellows Scholarship Enhancement: Recipients with at least 30 hours and who, as a freshman, earned 14 hours in math and/or science and who are math and science majors, will receive an additional amount of up to \$2,500 for a maximum of \$10,000.
-Palmetto Fellows with at least 30 hours but who do not meet the conditions above will receive an additional amount of up to \$800 for a maximum of \$7,500.
-Entering freshmen, regardless of major, will receive a maximum of \$6,700.
-For renewal, students must maintain a 3.0 GPA (which must be earned at PC), earn 30 hours per academic year (fall, spring, and summer terms), and continue as a math/science major.
+Palmetto Fellows Scholarship Enhancement: This scholarship may begin the sophomore year as long as a major is declared by the fall drop/add deadline.
+Recipients who, as freshmen, earned 14 hours in approved math and/or science and have declared an approved math and science major, will receive an additional amount of up to \$2,500 for a maximum of \$10,000.
+For renewal, students must maintain a 3.0 GPA (which must be earned at PC), earn 30 hours per academic year (fall, spring, and summer terms), and continue as an approved math/science major.